GispoCoding/pytest-qgis/README.md

   configure [`QgsApplication`](https://qgis.org/pyqgis/master/core/QgsApplication.html).
 With QGIS >= 3.18 it is also
   used to patch `qgis.utils.iface` with `qgis_iface` automatically.

+  > Be careful not to import modules importing `qgis.utils.iface` in the root of conftest, because the `pytest_configure` hook has not yet patched `iface` in that point.
+See [this issue](https://github.com/GispoCoding/pytest-qgis/issues/35) for details.

 ### Command line options

 * `--qgis_disable_gui` can be used to disable graphical user interface in tests.
 This speeds up the tests that use Qt widgets of the plugin.
-* `--qgis_disable_init` can be used to prevent QGIS (QgsApllication) from initializing.
+* `--qgis_disable_init` can be used to prevent QGIS (QgsApplication) from initializing.
 Mainly used in internal testing.

 ### ini-options